 This seasoned, certified coach helps our clients by incorporating a non-financial approach dedicated to making their retirement years happy and fulfilling.
-Through his comprehensive assessment tools, he can help people better understand what they want out of retirement, and just as important, what they don’t want.
-His process helps guide retirees in developing life plans by identifying and incorporating their unresolved non-financial thoughts and concerns.
+Through the use of comprehensive assessment tools, people can help people better understand what they want out of retirement, and just as important, what they don’t want.
+The process helps guide retirees in developing life plans by identifying and incorporating their unresolved non-financial thoughts and concerns.

 If I were planning to retire soon, this is the very type of guidance I would be craving.
 Having access to a person who can help increase my odds of building a successful, well-rounded retirement by living the fullest life possible, is imperative to me.
 Because of that, I suspect there are some of you who may be searching for the same thing.